|

 knowing precisely

-how each note will fall
+how each note will fallwaking with the tune

 you sang for me last night